Death of Hadis Najafi: Background

 Hadis Najafi was born in Karaj on 5 January 2000.
 She was the fourth child of the family, having three older sisters and one younger brother.
-Her parents were born in Mianeh in the East Azerbaijan province and were ethnically Azeri.
+Her parents were born in Mianeh in the East Azerbaijan province and were Iranian Azerbaijanis.
 Najafi had a diploma in fashion design and worked as a cashier at a restaurant in Mehrshahr, Karaj.

 Najafi had joined the Mahsa Amini protests of September 2022, which were sparked by the death of Mahsa Amini, who died due to injuries while in police custody.
 Amini was accused by police of violating the mandatory hijab law, and related demonstrations have shown wide support for increasing women's rights in Iran.
 Najafi participated in protests in Karaj.
 Najafi had no known prior engagement in activist causes and had not previously spoken openly on women's rights in Iran.
 On the night of 21 September, she sent a video to a friend in which she said "I like to think that when I think about this a few years later I'll be pleased I joined the protest."
 She left her house around thirty minutes before she was killed.

 Death

 Hadis Najafi is reported to have been shot on Eram Boulevard in Mehrshahr, Karaj, on 21 September 2022, around 8 pm.
 She was reportedly shot at least six times in the face, hand, neck, abdomen and heart.
 According to her family, she had been hit by at least twenty bullets.
 According to the Iranian government, she was shot by protesters with weapons not used by police officers, a claim strongly disputed by Najafi's own family, other activists, and the international media.
 These parties instead all attributed the shooting to the government-backed security forces.
 After being shot, Najafi was taken to Ghaem Hospital in Karaj, where she was pronounced dead.
 The official medical records released claimed that she had died due to a "swelling of the brain".

 According to Najafi's mother, her family was not allowed to see her in the hospital after she was shot, being barred from entry by police officers.
 They were only allowed in after a security guard took pity on them and told them that Najafi's body was in the morgue.
-Radio Zamaneh published Nafaji's death certificate.
+Radio Zamaneh published Najafi's death certificate.
 Images of her injuries and certificate of death were later confirmed by Amnesty International and BBC Persian after contact with her family.

 The authorities released Najafi's body to her family for burial on 23 September.
 According to the family they were pressured by the government to say that she had died of a heart attack.
 Najafi's father was also reportedly drugged and pressured by security forces to say she died of natural causes.